In Georgia, burn injury settlements help offset the physical, emotional, and economic losses that victims incur.

 Georgia law makes an exception for loss-of-consortium claims.
 Loss of consortium refers to the loss of care and companionship the victim’s spouse suffers as a result of injuries.
 A burn victim’s spouse has four years to file this type of action.

 You may qualify for some other exceptions to the statute of limitations.
-A personal injury attorney can provide more information based on the specific details of your case.
+A burn injury attorney can provide more information based on the specific details of your case.

 How a Georgia Burn Injury Lawyer Can Help